Survival (TV series): Notable films

 German film-maker Dieter Plage joined Survival in 1968 and was one of the pillars of the series until his death in a fall from an airship while filming in Sumatra in 1993.
 Gorilla, narrated by David Niven, was one of the first documentaries to highlight the conservation efforts to save Africa's mountain gorillas.
 It featured the work of conservationist Adrien de Shryver and included a memorable sequence when his attempts to acclimatise an orphaned baby gorilla to its wild cousins ended dramatically as a huge silverback male charged through the bushes, snatched the baby from de Shryver's arms and carried it to his family.
 In The Forbidden Desert of the Danakil, Plage retraced an expedition made by explorer Wilfred Thesiger into the heart of Africa's desolate Danakil Desert.
 It included tense encounters with Danakil tribesmen, and Dieter later admitted it was a mission fraught with danger.
 "They traditionally castrate intruders to protect their water and grazing.
 I never felt fully relaxed while filming them...".
 Orphans of the Forest was voiced by Peter Ustinov and followed a scheme to help endangered orangutans in Sumatra by taking animals kept in captivity and rehabilitating them for a return to the rainforest.
 Next Plage headed for Nepal and northern India where he shot an acclaimed profile of tigers in Chitwan and Dudhwa National Parks.
 Tiger, Tiger, narrated by Kenneth More, included much night filming using an image intensifier.
-In one heart-stopping incident, Plage's assistant, Mike Price, found himself eyeball to eyeball with a tiger through the slit of his canvas hide.
+In one incident, Plage's assistant, Mike Price, found himself eyeball to eyeball with a tiger through the slit of his canvas hide.
 Plage shot more films for Survival than any other cameraman.
-For 16 years he was accompanied by his wife Mary, whom he married in 1977; she shot stills and organised their camps in some of the remotest locations on earth.
+For 16 years he was accompanied by his wife Mary, whom he married in 1977; she shot stills and organised their camps in some of the remotest locations on Earth.
 Dieter was lead cameraman on a major Survival series shot in the Galapagos Islands in the 1980s and then tackled probably his most challenging assignment to shoot The Secret World of Bats.
 Filmed on five continents, the programme was the supreme test of Plage's considerable camera skills.
 Working with one of the world's leading bat experts, Merlin Tuttle, he explored in detail the amazing behaviour of bats and their vital role in the planet's ecology.
 He had just returned to Sumatra to update the story of the orangutans' battle for survival when he met his death while filming above the forest canopy.